 If you want to stop for a sweet break, try the Pasticceria Zaffiro, which is famous for its pastries, or the Cherry e Storie di Latte ice cream shops in the old town.
 If it is a nice day and you don’t mind walking, there is also the Zenzero ice cream shop about half an hour away.
 Although you must walk a short distance, the ice cream is excellent and from here you have a romantic view of the river Adige.

 As the Campana dei Caduti (the World War I Memorial Bell) is tolled 100 times at sunset, you are ready for a romantic dinner.

-Just a short walk from Il Silenzio, we also recommend the ristorante Novecento of the Hotel Rovereto, which is famous for its tortelli di zucca (pumpkin-filled egg pasta), strangolapreti alla trentina (small dumplings made with chard, stale bread etc. dressed with butter and sage) and orzetto (slow-cooked pearl barley), in an unusual fusion of Trentino and Mantuan cuisine.
+In the centre of Rovereto the ristorante Novecento is famous for its tortelli di zucca (pumpkin-filled egg pasta), strangolapreti alla trentina (small dumplings made with chard, stale bread etc. dressed with butter and sage) and orzetto (slow-cooked pearl barley), in an unusual fusion of Trentino and Mantuan cuisine.

 If you are looking for a vegetarian or vegan alternative, a 10-minute walk will take you to L’Orto di Pitagora, a cosy, rustic yet refined restaurant, with a menu focusing on seasonal fresh ingredients.